 Qatar has the world’s third largest natural gas reserves and oil reserves in excess of 25 billion barrels which has fuelled Qatar to become world’s richest country per capita and achieve the highest human development in the Arab World and 36th highest globally; furthermore, it is recognized as a high income economy by the World Bank and also the 19th most peaceful country in the world.
 Qatar is currently undergoing transformation under the National Vision 2030, in which it expects to achieve an advanced, sustainable, and diversified economy.
-In order to promote tourism, Qatar has invested billions into improving infrastructure, it held the 2006 Asian Games and will be the host of the 2022 FIFA World Cup, becoming the first Arab country to host either of the events.
+In order to promote tourism, Qatar has invested billions into improving infrastructure, it held the 2006 Asian Games and the hosted the 2022 FIFA World Cup, becoming the first Arab country to host either of the events.

 Officially, working hours are Sunday through to Thursday (weekends in Qatar are Fridays & Saturdays) and the staff commences work at 7:30am.
 Officially, the work day finishes at 3:30pm (there is a 30 minute lunch break).

 Your co-workers will be from around the world: Canada, The United States, UK, Europe, Australia, New Zealand, Egypt, Jordan, Lebanese, South Africa, The Philippines and more.

 The patients are Qatari nationals, expatriates, and Qatari hospital staff and their dependents.
 You will see all types of patients including heart disease, common cancers, and interesting genetic diseases.